Skip to main content

 • they’re advertised or presented for supply so that the only benefits claimed to result from the use of the product are consequential on improvements to oral hygiene, including for the prevention of tooth decay or the use of fluoride for the prevention of tooth decay

-• benefits in relation to other diseases or ailments, such as gum or other oral disease or periodontal condition, are not claimed to result from using the product
+• benefits in relation to other diseases or ailments, such as gum or other oral disease or periodontal condition, are not claimed to result from using the product.

 Registration

-Product ingredients that meet the requirements for cosmetic toothpaste and oral hygiene products are regulated as industrial chemicals in Australia.
+Ingredients in non-medicated toothpaste and oral hygiene products are regulated as industrial chemicals in Australia.
 Therefore, you must register your business with us before you import or manufacture (‘introduce’) these types of products for commercial purposes.
-You register your business with us, not your products or ingredients.

-Learn more about registration and who must register.
+Learn about registration and who must register

 Categorisation

-You must keep certain records about your chemical introductions to confirm they comply with our laws.
 You must keep these records for 5 years, beginning immediately after the end of the registration year, even after you’ve stopped introducing your chemical.

-Learn more about your reporting and record-keeping obligations.
+Learn about your reporting and record-keeping obligations

 Other government standards